zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 title: Next.js
 ---

-This guide shows you how to integrate ZITADEL with your [Next.js](https://nextjs.org/) app.
+This guide shows you how to integrate ZITADEL as an identity provider with your [Next.js](https://nextjs.org/) app.

 It covers how to
 - Authenticate as a user
 - Retrieve user information from the OIDC endpoint.

-> The template code is part of our [zitadel-example repo](https://github.com/caos/zitadel-examples/tree/main/nextjs).
+> The template code is part of the [zitadel-example repo](https://github.com/caos/zitadel-examples/tree/main/nextjs).

-## Get Started
+## Get started

 1. To start, create a new NextJS app with `npx create-next-app`.
 This sets up everything automatically for you.